Baba Ganouj

 Char the eggplant.
 Pierce each eggplant several times with a fork (so they don’t burst).
 Char them until completely blackened.
 You can do this on the grill, over an open flame on a gas stove, or under the broiler.
 Tongs are your friend.
 Let them cool and drain into a colander positioned over a bowl.

-Blend.
-Puree the eggplant with the lemon, tahini, and garlic.
-(For the rull recipe, you’ll be fine with a blender or food processor.
-If you scale it down, though, it’s best to use an immersion blender).
+Mix.
+Whisk the eggplant with the lemon, tahini, parsley, and garlic.
 Slowly drizzle in the olive oil to emulsify.
 Season to taste with salt.
+Serve with a generous drizzle of olive oil.

 Previous